-I’m Ed Smith, a Personal Injury Lawyer in Sacramento.
-Extreme sports are an excellent source of both exercise and entertainment in this country, and many people grow up riding bikes, ATVs, and skateboards.
+I’m Ed Smith, a Stockton Personal Injury Lawyer.
+Extreme sports are an excellent source of both exercise and entertainment in this country.
 However, due to the nature of these sports, it is critical to ensure that proper safety precautions are taken.
-Recently, a review article was published about a crash that discussed some of the injuries that children can have as a result of ATVs and the implications for these injuries going forward.
+Recently, a review article was published that discussed some of the injuries that children can have as a result of ATVs and the implications for these injuries going forward.

 Prognosis of Injuries in Children

 The prediction of these injuries in children will vary depending on a couple of different factors.
 First, the prognosis of the bone fracture will depend on whether or not the fracture is displaced.
 If the fracture has been replaced, the child will require surgery to place the bone back into place.
 After this, the injury will need a cast to immobilize the bones while they heal.
 Sometimes, these fractures can go right through the growth plate.
 This can lead to issues with growth down the road, possibly leading to asymmetric limb lengths.
 The prognosis of traumatic brain injuries can vary as well.
 Some of the brain injuries may not leave any chronic complications while others can be devastating.
 This depends on the location of the brain injury, the degree of the damage, the presence or absence of bleeding, and any possible associated fracture of the skull.
 Traumatic brain injuries could lead to permanent, life-altering changes and should be prevented if at all possible.